 Washington is the birthplace of legendary global tech giants such as Amazon and Microsoft.
 It is also home to the engineering offices for Apple, Alibaba, eBay, Google, Facebook, Salesforce, and Twitter.

-Take your infocomm technology (ICT) business to Washington and you’ll be in good company of more than 14,000 ICT companies, from small startups to the industry’s biggest names.
-These companies employ nearly 200,000 people in technology-related jobs in augmented/virtual reality, artificial intelligence, blockchain, gaming, and mobile & cloud computing.
+Take your infocomm technology (ICT) business to Washington and you will be in good company of more than 14,000 ICT companies, from small startups to the industry’s biggest names.
+These companies employ nearly 200,000 people in technology-related jobs in augmented/virtual reality, AI, blockchain, gaming, and mobile & cloud computing.

 Capitalise on the strong ecosystem of innovation and invention, from funding to research institutes.
 Regardless the size of your company, you will find the cost of doing business and attracting top-tier talent lower in Washington than in California.
 The state also does not have a corporate or personal income tax.

-If you are interested in the US market, take part in the Consumer Electronics Show 2019, the world's leading trade show for consumer technologies.
+If you are interested in the US market, take part in the Consumer Electronics Show, the world's leading trade show for consumer technologies.